kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(c\) The informal resolution period may be extended at the request of the parties for good cause.

 \(d\) If the matter has not been resolved informally, the parties shall file joint or separate statements with the ODRA no later than twenty (20) business days after the filing of the contract dispute.
-The ODRA may extend this time, pursuant to §17.27(e).
+The ODRA may extend this time, pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.27   Filing a contract dispute.|§17.27]](e).
 The statement(s) shall include either:

-\(1\) A joint request for ADR, or an executed ADR agreement, pursuant to §17.37(d), specifying which ADR techniques will be employed; or
+\(1\) A joint request for ADR, or an executed ADR agreement, pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.37   Election of alternative dispute resolution process.|§17.37]](d), specifying which ADR techniques will be employed; or

 \(2\) Written explanation(s) as to why ADR proceedings will not be used and why the Adjudicative Process will be needed.